flippant/parse/README.md

 `//parse export|import [file name]`
 Exports/imports XML data to/from the data/export folder.
 Imported data is merged with any current in-game data.

+`//parse list mobs|players`
+Lists mobs and players that are indexed in database.